-Practical classes for courses organised by the Department of Computer Science usually take place in room 379 in the Department of Computer Science or in the Practical Laboratory (room 6.09) on level six of the Thom Building, where demonstrators will usually be present to assist you in overcoming any difficulties you may experience.
-Attendance at these supervised practical classes is compulsory if you are to get full credit for practical work in the examination.
-The purpose of practical exercises for the Computer Science courses is to help you make sure you understand the application to practical programming of the theory that is taught in lectures; demonstrators at the practical classes are there to help you learn as much as possible from them.
+Practical classes for courses organised by the Department of Computer Science take place in the Practicals Laboratory on level six of the Thom Building or in room 379 in the Department of Computer Science, where demonstrators will be present to assist you in overcoming any difficulties.
+The purpose of practical exercises for the Computer Science courses is to help you make sure you understand the application to practical programming of the theory that is taught in lectures; demonstrators at the practical classes are there to help you get the most from the sessions.